Board of Directors

 Jerry Hunton is a native of Prairie Grove, Arkansas.
 He graduated from Lincoln High School and went on to graduate from the University of Arkansas in 1973.
 During this time he was commissioned R.O.T.C.
 (Army) and attained rank of Captain with the 142nd Field Artillery.
 A former Washington County Judge for 5 terms, Jerry farms a beef and poultry operation on the family’s 600-acre farm south of Prairie Grove.
 Prior to serving as County Judge he was elected to Arkansas House of Representatives, serving 1990 to 1998.
 Jerry’s family was named State of Arkansas Farm Family of the Year in 1977.
 His other public service includes being elected to Lincoln School Board, 1980 thru 1990 and he served as president between1985 and 1990.
 Jerry serves as a Commissioner of Arkansas Natural Resources Commission.

-Jimmy Mardis is Senior Director of Environmental, Health and Safety for Tyson Foods and oversees international poultry operations in Mexico, Brazil, China and India as well as 23 poultry and prepared food operations in the U.S. Jimmy holds a B.S. in Astronautical Engineering from the United States Air Force Academy where he became a military pilot.
+Jimmy Mardis is a former Senior Director of Environmental, Health and Safety for Tyson Foods and oversaw international poultry operations in Mexico, Brazil, China and India as well as 23 poultry and prepared food operations in the U.S. Jimmy holds a B.S. in Astronautical Engineering from the United States Air Force Academy where he became a military pilot.
 Jimmy also holds a Masters Degree in Environmental Engineering from the University of Arkansas Fayetteville.
 Jimmy and his wife Terry have one son and one daughter.
 Mardis is a founding member of the IRWP Board of Directors.

 Dr. Josh B. Payne, Technical Services Manager, Jones-Hamilton Agricultural DivisionDr.
 Payne is the Area Animal Waste Management Specialist/Adjunct Associate Professor for the Oklahoma Cooperative Extension Service’s Northeast and Southeast Districts and is housed in Muskogee, Oklahoma.
 He designs, coordinates and delivers quality educational programs to improve animal manure management while serving as Coordinator for the Poultry Waste Management Education Program and the Oklahoma Litter Market.
 His research and extension activities focus on pathogen control, soil fertility, nutrient management and water quality as they relate to agricultural productivity and environmental quality.
 Dr. Payne has served on the IRWP Board of Directors for 3 years, and is involved in additional professional activities such as the Poultry Science Association, National Livestock and Poultry Environmental Learning Center and the Oklahoma Association of Extension Agriculture Agents.
 "As an avid outdoorsman, I’ve often floated and fished the Illinois River and have a true appreciation for its scenery.
 Educating both urban and rural citizens about the importance of water quality is key to sustaining a healthy Illinois River watershed ecosystem for future generations."Kurt Price, SVP Private Banking and Treasury Management, Arvest BankKurt is from Siloam Springs and graduated from John Bron University with a degree in accounting.
 He has worked for Arvest since May 1990 and served in numerous capacities ranging from internal auditing to Adair County Community Bank President.
 Kurt's wife, Beth, teaches Language Arts at Siloam Springs Intermediate School and they have three children: Isaac, Grace, and Jude.
 In addition to serving on the IRWP Board, Kurt is also involved with Siloam Springs Kiwanis.
 With a dedication to community service, he has also previously served with Adair County Boys and Girls Club, Sillwell Kiwanis, Westville Chamber of Commerce, Arvest Leadership Team and Adiar County Industrial Authority.